tamirscherf/Rat_features_extraction/README.md

 ### Genral Notes

-- Tagging the data was necessary.
-I built a GUI for tagging data.
+- Tagging the data was necessary, therefore A GUI for tagging data was built.
 - 100K size database after augmentation, frames were sampled from 16 different video, 100 frames from each.
 - Seprate nets were used for the body and head angles detection.
 - Two architectures were tested: